LOCUS: LOcalization with Channel Uncertainty and Sporadic Energy: Related Work

-\parlabel{Attention Mechanism} Attention learns to focus on essential information and ignore the rest selectively~\cite{colombini2014attentional}.
-For multi-channel input, attention explores the channel characteristics and estimates the channel state information~\cite{gao2021attention}.
-Though commonly used later in a network, early attention improves performance with substantial margins~\cite{hajavi2020knowing} motivating our \EA component.
+\parlabel{Attention Mechanism} Attention mechanisms focus on critical information while ignoring irrelevant data \cite{colombini2014attentional}.
+In multi-channel input, attention is used to explore channel characteristics and estimate channel state information \cite{gao2021attention}.
+Although typically applied later in a network, early attention has shown substantial performance improvements \cite{hajavi2020knowing}, motivating the use of \EA in our approach.